syncopatedX/iso/README.md

 ## About

-This project aims to provide a lean-yet-functional Arch Linux environment, both as a bootable live medium and as an installable system.
-It's built using the [Archiso](https://wiki.archlinux.org/title/Archiso) framework and is intended for users who appreciate a "do-it-yourself" approach but want a well-configured starting point.
-We strive to maintain the minimalist aesthetic and user control that were hallmarks of ArchLabs.
+This project aims to provide a lean-yet-functional Arch Linux environment, both as a bootable live medium and as an installable system, built using the [Archiso](https://wiki.archlinux.org/title/Archiso) framework.
+We are proud to continue the legacy of ArchLabs Linux, a project distinguished by the significant collaborative effort of its community.
+Its renowned clean and minimal design resulted in excellent performance, offering a superb foundation for a custom distribution like Syncopated ISO.
+We strive to maintain this minimalist aesthetic and user control, providing a well-configured starting point for users who appreciate a "do-it-yourself" approach.
+The installer script ([`installer.sh`](airootfs/usr/local/bin/installer.sh:0)) is also a direct descendant of this valuable ArchLabs work.

 ## Features